mveteanu/p5.SceneManager/README.md

 News
 ----

-- [codeguppy.com](https://codeguppy.com) coding platform is now using a modified version of 'p5.js SceneManager'.
+- The free coding platform [codeguppy.com](https://codeguppy.com) is using a modified version of 'p5.js SceneManager'. codeguppy.com is used in schools and coding clubs around the world.
 Check it out - is super cool!

 [![JavaScript projects](img/creative_projects.png)](https://codeguppy.com)